 - In some cases, Basil improves the essential oil content of its companion.

-Most of the beneficial effect of Basil comes from its green-colored leaves.
+Most of the beneficial effect of Basil comes from its leaves.
 However, leaves of wide varieties feature subtle hues of red or purple.

 Vegetables enjoy the partnership of Basil for its pest-resistant scents, which surely can save the harvest.

-Both Potatoes and Basil have similar environmental requirements, i.e., full sunlight and slightly acidic, well-draining soil.
+Potatoes and Basil have similar environmental requirements, i.e., full sunlight and slightly acidic, well-draining soil.

-All you need to do is keep both plants a foot away for their better growth.
+However, keep both plants a foot away for their better growth.